SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Data Accessibility

 \section{Data Accessibility}

 The complete replication suite for the Overcooked Plus environment is publicly available at our project repository: \url{https://github.com/BlueLinkX/SAGE} .
-This includes the environment's source code, task configurations, embedded bug triggers, and all generated metadata used in our evaluation.
+This includes the environment's source code, task configurations, validated bug-oracle definitions and trigger implementations, and all generated metadata used in our evaluation.
 For Minecraft, the source code is not public as the experiments were conducted using a custom modification (mod) that relies on Mojang/Microsoft's proprietary APIs.
 However, the code can be shared upon reasonable request for academic use.